thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-recommendations-overview.md

 github: true
 ---

 You can send recommendations to users about the content in your feed you want them to watch.
 Recommendations appear on a “Recommended By Your Apps” row on the Fire TV home screen.
-By appearing on the Fire TV home screen, recommendations are visible within the user’s regular view and encourage users to engage with your app.
+Because they appear on the Fire TV home screen, recommendations encourage users to engage with your app with minimal effort.

 To learn more about recommendations, see the [Recommendations Overview][fire-tv-recommendations-overview] in the Fire TV documentation.

-Fire App Builder has everything set up to send recommendations.
+Fire App Builder has all the necessary Android code set up to send recommendations.
 You just have to include the recommendations information in your feed and configure some recipes in Fire App Builder to target your feed's recommendations elements.

 * TOC
 {:toc}

 ## Recommended By Your Apps Row

-The following screenshot shows the Recommended By Your Apps row:
+The following screenshot shows the Recommended By Your Apps row on the Fire TV home screen:

 {% include image.html  file="firetv/fireappbuilder/images/fireappbuilder-recommendations" type="png" %}